HuroNet/Portafolio-/README.md

-# My Porfolio Carlos Andres  Paredes
+# My Porfolio Carlos Andres

 This project is avaliable in: https://mywesidecp.netlify.app/